alanceloth/PortfolioDS/README.md

 Stocks allocation:  {'AGRO3.SA': 54, 'CIEL3.SA': 990, 'CPLE6.SA': 340, 'EGIE3.SA': 6, 'ELET3.SA': 25, 'HYPE3.SA': 50, 'ITUB4.SA': 5, 'SBSP3.SA': 31, 'SLCE3.SA': 68, 'TAEE11.SA': 49, 'UNIP6.SA': 20, 'VALE3.SA': 6}

 Leftover: 0.037377230371930636 BRL

+### Project 5 - Investment Fund Analysis

+**Goal:** How to obtain and analyze investment fund data
+Answer the following questions:
+1. Which fund in Brazil has the highest NAV (Net Asset Value)?
+2. How to obtain the variation of the share price for a specific fund?
+3. How to retrieve data for a specific fund knowing only its name?
+4. Which fund had the highest increase in share price?
+5. Which fund had the highest decrease in share price?
+6. TO-DO: Apply a strategy to choose funds based on fundamental analysis.

+**Data source:** CVM data portal

+**Description:** In this project, data from the CVM (Comissão de Valores Mobiliários, a regulatory agency linked to the Ministry of Finance of Brazil) was collected for investment funds with the aim of answering the above questions.

+**Disclaimer:** I am not a financial advisor.
+Do not take anything in this code as financial advice, ever.
+Do your own research.
+Consult a professional investment advisor before making any investment decisions!

+**Results:** It was possible to perform a detailed analysis on various investment funds, answer the main questions raised, and explore investment fund data.

+### Project 6 - Deep Learning & Crypto

+**Goal:** Predict Bitcoin prices using a Deep Learning model.

+**Data source:** IN PROGRESS

+**Description:** IN PROGRESS

+**Disclaimer:** I am not a financial advisor.
+Do not take anything in this code as financial advice, ever.
+Do your own research.
+Consult a professional investment advisor before making any investment decisions!

+**Results:** IN PROGRESS

+### Project 7 - Fundos Imobiliários

+**Goal:** Simular uma carteira de fundos imobiliários, seu crescimento através de aportes e rendimentos.

+**Data source:** IN PROGRESS

+**Description:** IN PROGRESS

+**Disclaimer:** I am not a financial advisor.
+Do not take anything in this code as financial advice, ever.
+Do your own research.
+Consult a professional investment advisor before making any investment decisions!

+**Results:** IN PROGRESS

+### Project 8 - Análise não supervisionada para tomada de decisões

+**Goal:** IN PROGRESS

+**Data source:** IN PROGRESS

+**Description:** IN PROGRESS

+**Disclaimer:** I am not a financial advisor.
+Do not take anything in this code as financial advice, ever.
+Do your own research.
+Consult a professional investment advisor before making any investment decisions!

+**Results:** IN PROGRESS

+### Project 9 - Autocorrelação

+**Goal:** IN PROGRESS

+**Data source:** IN PROGRESS

+**Description:** IN PROGRESS

+**Disclaimer:** I am not a financial advisor.
+Do not take anything in this code as financial advice, ever.
+Do your own research.
+Consult a professional investment advisor before making any investment decisions!

+**Results:** IN PROGRESS